Clive Sinclair, an inventor who helped popularize personal computers, dies at 81 - NewsBreak

 Clive Sinclair, an inventor who helped popularize personal computers, dies at 81

-Before computers were a staple of workplaces, schools, libraries and many homes, they were bulky, expensive and a luxury many couldn't afford.
+(CNN) — Before computers were a staple of workplaces, schools, libraries and many homes, they were bulky, expensive and a luxury many couldn't afford.
 Enter Clive Sinclair.
 The British inventor's first personal computer, the ZX80, was a slim steal at $200.
-The invention and its more advanced successors helped bring computing to the masses (and inspired a generation of programmers to create inventive computer games).www.kq2.com
+The invention and its more advanced successors helped bring computing to the masses (and inspired a generation of programmers to create inventive computer games).www.cnn.com

 Comments / 0